Yu-Gi-Oh. A game that you can play.

 After choosing your two decks, you find yourself on Duel Academy of Yu-Gi-Oh!
 GX fame... minus the volcano.
-The map itself is not too bad, however there are place that lead you to outside the boundaries.
+The map itself is of funny quality.
+There are a handful of places that lead you to out of bounds.
 The Duel Academy building itself is explorable, and has a few places to duel in.
-There are card shops everywhere on the island, however the only shops worth visiting are the ones inside the Duel Academy.
+There are card shops everywhere on the island, though most of them aren't that useful.

-On the right of your screen are five icons you can click on, kind of like in Dimension Duels.
+On the right of your screen are five icons you can click on.
 They are, from top to bottom:

 The Duel Interface is unintuitive.
 It even has to constantly remind you about certain obscene actions.
 If the game didn't tell you about them, then chances are it'd take quite some time for you to find them.